Reviews You Can Rely On

 Snoozing in the REI Co-op Siesta Hooded 20 is like sleeping in a giant-sized version of your favorite hooded parka.
 It's our favorite hooded bag because it offers more features than the other single-person hooded bags on our list at nearly the same price.
 It also weighs less, packs up smaller, and is more portable.
 We love that its hood is large enough to fit our pillow from home and that its insulated top flap allows us to quickly burrow our entire head under the covers when temps start to sink.

-The Siesta Hooded is available in standard length and long lengths, but it does fall a bit short in width.
-Some of our larger-bodied testers felt a more spacious design would offer more comfort.
-When considering this bag's 5.5-pound packed weight and reasonable price point, we think the manufacturer could give it more breadth without impacting its overall value or function.
+Available in a standard and long length, the Siesta Hooded falls a tad short in width.
+Some of our larger-bodied testers felt a more spacious design would be more comfortable.
+Given the 5.5-pound packed weight and reasonable price, we think the manufacturer could give it more breadth without impacting its overall value or function.
 However, all measurements aside, this 20-degree bag is really cool — in a good way.
-If you want a more woodsy look, the Teton Sports Deer Hunter sports a hood and a more traditional lumberjack vibe.
+If you prefer a more woodsy look, the Teton Sports Deer Hunter features a hood and a more traditional lumberjack vibe.

 Read more: REI Co-op Siesta Hooded 20 review